carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 * Collaborate directly with computer scientists to build diverse data sets for use in machine learning (reference Arabic HTR here)
 * When creating training data, enlist the help of staff with the right domain expertise to review training data construction before and after, they may see biases that you have overlooked
 * When collecting and annotating data make sure to recruit diversified crowds for the task and carefully communicate instructions to manage bias from the crowd entering the pipeline.
-* Once training data is created, employ toolkits for detecting and removing bias from machine learning models (either yourself, your developer or if you are thinking of outsourcing your AI to external companies/partners)
+* Employ toolkits for detecting and removing bias from machine learning models, for instance the IBM open sourced [AI fairness 360 tool] (http://aif360.mybluemix.net/)
 * Consider your partnerships and collaborators closely, including the ramifications of outsourcing your AI to external companies/partners
 * Know your data by creating a Factsheet describing and documenting it in full.
 (Example for AI models)